Can I Get My Security Deposit Back?

 Before moving out, give proper written notice and your forwarding address to the landlord or manager.

-After cleaning, take pictures or video and have a witness inspect your residence and take notes.
+After cleaning, take pictures or video.
+Have a witness inspect your residence and take notes.

 Move out.
-Then wait fourteen days for a deposit refund and/or an itemized statement of any amount the landlord will not give back.
+Wait fourteen days for a deposit refund and/or an itemized statement of any amount the landlord will not give back.

 Send a demand letter for a deposit refund.